NC State Wolfpack men's basketball: 1974 National Championship

-The NCAA sanctions against the Wolfpack were lifted after the 1972–73 season.
+NCAA sanctions against the Wolfpack were lifted after the 1972–73 season.
 Ranked second nationally in the first AP poll of the season, the team was poised to make another strong run.
 State began the season with a pair of games against East Carolina and Vermont, which it won by a combined score of 176–87.
 The third game of the season was against seven-time defending national champions UCLA and coach John Wooden.
 The Pack came out sluggish and was easily defeated, 84–66.
-It would prove to be the team's only loss in two seasons, though, as the Pack tore through the ACC, finishing the regular season at 24–1 overall.
+It would be the team's only loss in two seasons, though, as the Pack tore through the ACC, finishing the regular season at 24–1 overall.
 As the team continued to rack up victories, its national ranking rose accordingly.
 On February 19, with just four regular season games remaining, NC State overtook UCLA for the top spot in the AP poll; it was the program's first ever #1 ranking.

 As the top seed in the conference tournament, the Wolfpack received a bye in the first round.
-In the semifinals State easily defeated Virginia, 87–66.
+In the semifinals, State easily defeated Virginia, 87–66.
 In the championship game the team faced off against fourth-ranked Maryland, which had lost by only six points in each of the teams' regular season meetings.
 Maryland jumped to an early 25–12 lead, hitting 12 of its first 14 shots.
 The Wolfpack cut the deficit to five points at halftime, but momentum shifted throughout the second half.
 NC State led by four late in the game, but Maryland closed the gap and sent the game to overtime, tied at 97.
 The Wolfpack, led by Tom Burleson's 38 points, won 103–100 in what has been heralded as one of the greatest college basketball games ever played.

 Back in the NCAA Tournament for the first time in four seasons, Sloan and his team played their first two games on their home court.
 They defeated their first two opponents, Providence and Pittsburgh, by a combined 32 points to set up a Final Four rematch with UCLA.
 In the week leading up to the game, thousands of fans packed Reynolds Coliseum to watch the Wolfpack practice.
 When the two teams finally met in Greensboro, it was another tight contest for the Pack.
 After ending regulation tied at 65, each team scored only two points in the first overtime.
-UCLA took a seven-point lead in the second extra period, but NC State led by David Thompson, took the lead for the final time with 34 seconds to play.
-State went on to win, 80–77, and advanced to the national championship game against Marquette.
+UCLA took a seven-point lead in the second extra period, but NC State, led by David Thompson, took the lead for the final time with 34 seconds to play.
+State won 80–77, and advanced to the national championship game against Marquette.